 - Power output – how much power (in kWh) the battery can deliver.

 - Depth of discharge – the relationship between how much the battery can store and how much it can deliver.

-- Cycles – a ‘cycle’ refers to one round of charging and discharging of the battery.
+- Cycles – a ‘cycle’ refers to one round of charging and discharging of the battery completely.
 While this process causes the battery to degrade over time, modern solar batteries should last many thousands of cycles.

 - Operating temperature range – this is the temperature range batteries need to function within.
 Batteries tend to be temperature sensitive and may stop functioning at very high or low temperatures.

 The most common battery on the market today is the lithium-ion battery.
 Lithium batteries generally have good longevity (e.g. several thousand cycles) and can operate within a wide range of temperatures.